PROMPT2BOX: Uncovering Entailment Structure among LLM Prompts: Hierarchical Clustering Details

+Agreement is measured using a three-level score: 1 if the more specific instruction appears deeper in the hierarchy, 0.5 if both are at the same depth, and -1 otherwise.
 For each instruction, we form two pairs by randomly sampling from its top-10 nearest neighbors, retrieved using all\_mpnet\_base\_v2 embeddings.
 Each pair is annotated using \texttt{gpt-5.1-mini}, which identifies the more general instruction (see the annotation prompt in \Cref{sec:sec_prompt}).
 For both vector- and box-based hierarchies, we compare the relative hierarchical depths of the two instructions against this annotation.

 Since vector embeddings lack a directional notion of specificity, we report $\max(s, 1 - s)$, where $s$ is the agreement score.
 Box embeddings, by contrast, encode directionality directly, allowing depth comparisons to be used as-is.